-For the didactic portion of education, ideally it is best to send content outlines for all the training you have listed- make sure and include an indication of the estimated % of staff that received the training.
+For the didactic portion of education, ideally it is best to send content outlines for all the training you have listed- make sure and include an indication of the estimated percent of staff that received the training.
 There are many training format options: PowerPoint presentations, articles that staff is given to read, poster board presentations and others.
 For the skills assessment content, you may submit a blank competency sheet sample that is used to assess staff; again, what is being evaluated is the content provided.
 Do not send individual staff competency skills assessments or scores for staff as the only item that is being assessed is content and % staff that have received that training.
-If you have any questions, feel free to contact the TTS Program Coordinator before you submit at: firstname.lastname@example.org
+If you have any questions, feel free to contact the TTS Program Coordinator before you submit at: email@example.com .

 Where can I find out more information on the two day DSHS trainings that are available?

-No, DSHS training is a benefit and alternative to education for birthing facilities in Texas.
+No, HHSC training is a benefit and alternative to education for birthing facilities in Texas.
 The content of the training courses gives the most evidence-based content on breastfeeding available, but it is not mandatory that your staff use this training only.
 The TTS program encourages facilities to develop their own training and there are several resources on the program site which can help them prepare to do so.
 See Step 2 of the Resources for Healthcare providers tab.

 Beginning in January 2014, completion of the two day- POLM trainings will assist your facility staff to partially fulfill Step 2-training of the Baby-Friendly Hospital Initiative.
 The Texas Ten Step Program compared the content to the Baby-Friendly USA’s Guidelines and Evaluation Criteria to assure that it includes all topics outlined in Appendix A (15 hour sessions linked below).
-Areas of instruction that are NOT addressed in this DSHS training include the 5 hours of supervised skills/ clinical competencies required by BF USA which include:
+Areas of instruction that are NOT addressed in this HHSC training include the 5 hours of supervised skills/ clinical competencies required by BF USA which include:

 - Communicating with pregnant and postpartum women about infant feeding